willianantunes/tic-tac-toe-csharp-playground/README.md

 Then you can open a new terminal and finally run:

-    docker-compose up load-test
+    docker-compose up performance-test

-When the load testing is concluded, you can open the file `tests-jmeter/index.html`.
+When the performance testing is concluded, you can open the file `tests-jmeter/index.html` and run [`PerformanceTestingResultTest.cs`](./tests/PerformanceTesting/PerformanceTestingResultTest.cs).
 Check out this statistics:

 ![It shows a table containing statistics about the consumption of the REST API regarding Tic Tac Toe program](docs/ttt-jmeter-statistics.png)